buxtronix/phev2mqtt/README.md

 psk=<Password>

 [ipv4]
-# This is optional to ignore vechicle DCHP server, and force static IP address and routing table setup
+# This is optional to ignore vehicle DCHP server, and force static IP address and routing table setup
 method=manual
 address1=192.168.8.47/24
 dns=8.8.8.8;8.8.4.4;
 ignore-auto-dns=true
 # Prevent NetworkManager to add new connection to the default routing table
 never-default=true
-# Lower the traffic priority to force only packets dedicated to 192.168.8.255 subnet to be routed via WiFi to the vechicle
+# Lower the traffic priority to force only packets dedicated to 192.168.8.255 subnet to be routed via WiFi to the vehicle
 route-metric=40
 # Force routing table setup
 route1=192.168.8.0/24,192.168.8.46